 About Software Engineering

 The accreditation of your degree will depend on where you choose to study.
 It will also be influenced by your level of study.
-At postgraduate level, you can expect to be awarded a Master of Science (MSc), Master of Computing (MComp), or Master of Engineering (MEng).
-Further study will award research degrees such as Master of Philosophy (MPhil) and Doctor of Philosophy (PhD).
+At undergraduate level, you can expect to be awarded a Bachelor of Science (BSc), or a Bachelor of Engineering (BEng).

 Typical Annual Tuition Fees

 The entry requirements for a software engineering degree will depend on where you choose to study.
 They will also be influenced by the level of study for which you are applying.
-For a postgraduate degree, most universities will require you to have an undergraduate degree in software engineering, computer science, or a closely related subject.
-At a higher level of study, you are more likely to be expected to be comfortable using at least one programming language independently.
+An undergraduate degree will require you to have a background in a computer science subject.
+Certain courses might also require you to be familiar with at least one computer programming language, but this will differ from institution to institution.
+If you do not have a strong background in the area, but can prove that you are passionate about computer science and software engineering, some universities might still consider your application.

 Typical Entry Requirements